bg

 How to Cancel a Tether (USDT) Transaction

 Because blockchains are immutable, a confirmed USDT transaction cannot be canceled or reversed.
-If a transaction is still pending in the mempool, you might have limited options.
-On some networks like Ethereum, you can use the Replace-by-Fee (RBF) method to broadcast the same transaction with a higher fee, which encourages miners to prioritize the new one and ignore the old one.
-If you sent the funds from a custodial exchange, contact its support team immediately for potential assistance while the transaction is still pending.
+If a transaction is still pending in the mempool, there may be limited options.
+On some networks like Ethereum, you can use the Replace-by-Fee (RBF) method to broadcast the same transaction with a higher fee, which encourages miners to prioritize it over the original.
+If you sent the funds from a custodial exchange, contact its support team immediately for assistance while the transaction is still pending.

 How to Send a Tether (USDT) Payment

-To send USDT, open your wallet or exchange, select USDT, and choose to send.
+To send USDT, open your wallet or exchange, select USDT, and choose the send option.
 Carefully enter the recipient's wallet address, ensuring it matches the correct blockchain network (e.g., a TRC-20 address for TRC-20 USDT).
 Enter the amount, review the network fees, and confirm the transaction.
 Most platforms require you to authorize the transfer with a password, PIN, or biometric scan.

 Which Blockchains Support Tether (USDT)?

-Tether is a multi-chain asset, meaning it exists on many different blockchains.
-It is essential to use the same network for both sending and receiving to prevent the loss of funds.
+Tether is a multi-chain asset, which means it exists on many different blockchains.
+It is crucial to use the same network for both sending and receiving to prevent the loss of funds.
 The primary networks supporting USDT include:

 • Ethereum (ERC-20)